 is Ian's first novel, many years in the making and building on his experience of the short story form.
 It was a book of the year choice in The Guardian (Robert Macfarlane), The Herald (Candia McWilliam), The Glasgow Review (Graeme Macrae Burnett - 2016 Booker shortlisted author)

-It is a book in two parts but the intention is to complete a trilogy, exploring strands of east and west coast Scotland but also the shockwaves of broader European history and the diaspora.
+It is a book in two parts, exploring strands of east and west coast Scotland but also the shockwaves of broader European history and the diaspora.
 Past and present are filtered through the individual gazes of engineer, cook and historian Peter MacAulay and his daughter Anna Richter MacAulay.

 Top image:El Vigo at anchor, Shiant Islands.